mbrezu/Shovel/WebGuessNumber.md

                                      0)
                                (list "random" (lambda () (random 1.0d0)) 0)))

-(for the sake of simplicity, error checking has been carefully avoided
-- feel free to make `readInt` handle parsing errors better)
+(for the sake of simplicity, error checking has been carefully avoided; feel free to make `readInt` handle parsing errors better)

 Now the game program: